szilard/teach-ML-CEU-master-bizanalytics/README.md

 ### Grading

 - 45% Weekly Assignments (Homework Exercises)
-- 10% Quiz at the beginning of lectures, except first lectures
+- 10% Quiz at the beginning of lectures, except the first lecture of each course
 - 45% Final Exam

 (each course ML #1 and #2 separately)